tiagoburiol/PySASF/README.md

            [-0.0679, -0.138 ,  1.206 ]])

 The Clarke and Minella's criterion for considering a feasible solution is that the proportion contributed by each source $P_i$ is such that $0 &lt P_i &lt 1$.
-We can extract the feaseble solutions usin a function `cm_feasebles` of `clarckeminella` analysis module.
+We can extract the feaseble solutions usin a function `cm_feasebles` of `clarckeminella` module.
 This is showed below.

 ```python